RocketPy-Team/RocketPy/README.md

 ## Previewing

-You can preview RocketPy's main functionalities by browsing through a [sample notebook](https://mybinder.org/v2/gh/giovaniceotto/RocketPy/master?filepath=docs%2Fnotebooks%2Fgetting_started.ipynb)!
+You can preview RocketPy's main functionalities by browsing through a sample notebook either in [Google Colab](https://colab.research.google.com/github/giovaniceotto/rocketpy/blob/master/docs/notebooks/getting_started_colab.ipynb) or in [MyBinder](https://mybinder.org/v2/gh/giovaniceotto/RocketPy/master?filepath=docs%2Fnotebooks%2Fgetting_started.ipynb)!

 Then, you can read the *Getting Started* section to get your own copy!